 Alongside the globally known sports of rugby, golf, and football, Dublin also plays host to traditional Irish sports.
-During your time here, you'll have plenty of opportunities to see live Gaelic football, which is coined as the 'fastest field sport in the world'.
+During your time here, you'll have plenty of opportunities to see live hurling, which is coined as the 'fastest field sport in the world'.

 A music scene like no other

 Music is the beating heart of Dublin.
 Wherever you go in the city, you won't be far away from someone playing live music.
 While you're studying with us, take a walk through Temple Bar and hear the exciting and eclectic mix that Dublin has to offer.